hanmason535-debug/printperfect-pg/CONTRIBUTING.md

 └── index.css         # Global styles and design tokens
 ```

+## Architecture Overview

+To maintain a clean and scalable codebase, we've introduced a few key architectural patterns:

+-   **`src/config/constants.ts`**: This file is the single source of truth for any hardcoded or environment-specific values, such as phone numbers, API endpoints, or default settings.
+Centralizing these constants makes them easy to update and prevents magic strings from being scattered across the codebase.

+-   **`createForwardRef` Utility**: Found in `src/lib/utils.ts`, this utility helps reduce boilerplate when creating new UI components that need to forward a `ref`.
+It standardizes the process of combining `React.forwardRef` with a display name, making component code cleaner and more consistent.

+## Data Structure Guidelines (Sanity)

+**Note:** This section outlines upcoming requirements for data modeling in Sanity.

+To ensure consistent and predictable content rendering, all new Sanity schemas must include the following fields for data presentation control:

+-   **`priority: number`**: A numerical field to control the display order of items.
+Lower numbers have higher priority (e.g., `1` appears before `2`).
+-   **`filters: [reference]`**: A reference array that connects the data to relevant filter categories (e.g., linking a portfolio piece to "Business Cards" or "Banners").

 ## Design System

 - Use semantic tokens from `index.css` and `tailwind.config.ts`